top of page

 The 64’ by 19’ vessel was constructed of aluminium at Moran Iron Works’ headquarters in Onaway, Michigan.
 The purpose of the Kayak Express is to escort 72 passengers and 36 kayaks around Pictured Rocks National Lakeshore for guided kayak tours.
 This vessel features a custom-designed kayak launch system that is tailored to meet the specific needs of offshore kayak launching.

-“Fabrication officially began with the laying of the deck plate on December 6, 2018,” said Lee Fayssoux, project manager at MIW.
+“Fabrication officially began with the laying of the deck plate on December 6, 2018,” said Lee Fayssoux, former project manager at MIW.
 “This is a very exciting project for us.
 It is a real privilege to have an ‘Pure Michigan' vessel in our shop.
 This vessel will not only be capable of carrying passengers, but will also be capable of deploying and retrieving guests in kayaks.
 It’s a revolutionary way of experiencing the beauty that Northern Michigan, particularly Pictured Rocks, has to offer.
 This vision was recognized by our customer, and acted on with development from MIW and our partner architect DLBA.
 We are ecstatic that they chose MIW for this build, and ecstatic that this vessel will serve tourists who visit the waters of Pictured Rocks.”

 The Kayak Express was successfully launched in mid-June and now is at its home port in Munising, Michigan.